djdarland/darland_philosophy/README.md

-I am now working on expressing my ideas in terms of Alfred North Whitehead's Process and Reality.
+The main work is accessed with ./eee
+It is largely (but not completely) finished.
+Currently I am using option 120 to check results and approve references to test suite.

+Some (using Maple) is accessed with ./mmm

+Future work is intended in:

+./lll (Gregory Landini's interpretation of Bertrand Russell.)

+and

+./www (more on Alfred North Whitehead.)

 NOTES:
-You will WildLIFE and Unicon.
+You will need WildLIFE and Unicon.
 See https://github.com/djdarland/WildLIFE

 and